 - 2.1 Applicant Responsibilities.
 An FAA-issued certificate for a repair station located outside the United States is effective until the last day of the 12th month after the initial date of issue.
 It may be renewed for a period of 24 months if the repair station has operated in compliance with the applicable regulations during the preceding certification period.
-The holder of a repair station certificate subject to the Agreement may apply for renewal prior to the certificate's expiration date as provided below. - 2.1.1 The renewal package should be submitted to the AA 90 days before the AMO's current certificate expires, but, in any case, not less than 60 days prior to renewal.
+The holder of a repair station certificate subject to the Agreement may apply for renewal prior to the certificate's expiration date as provided below. - 2.1.1 It is the applicant's responsibility to prepare the renewal package in time to receive the new certificate.
+This should occur 90 days prior to the expiration of the current certificate.
 The renewal package must contain the following: - a.
-FAA Form 8310-3 (see Section C, Appendix 3).

-- b.
-Statement of continued need.
-The applicant should demonstrate continued need by submitting evidence of the requirements outlined in the MAG, Section A, paragraph 5.2.1.1(a)(1), as well as Section C, paragraph 1.2.3.
-This may include evidence of having carried out maintenance for a relevant customer in the form of a copy of an EASA Form 1 with a dual release. - c.
+FAA Form 8310-3. - b.
+Showing of Need.
+The applicant should demonstrate continued need by submitting evidence of the requirements outlined in the MAG, Section A, paragraph 5.2.1.1(a)(1), as well as Section C, paragraph 1.2.3. - c.
 FAA Supplement to the MOE if changed since the last certification.
 The AMO does not need to submit a new FAA Supplement to the MOE if its current procedures and activities are described in its current supplement.
 When seeking renewal, an AMO must ensure that its FAA Supplement to the MOE reflects current procedures and activities.
-All changes to procedures and activities described in the supplement will require a revision of the FAA Supplement to the MOE, which the AMO must submit to the AA for approval. - 2.1.2 If not previously submitted, a letter certifying that its employees, contractors, and subcontractors have been trained in the transportation of dangerous goods in accordance with ICAO standards.
-This is applicable if the AMO is involved with the transport of dangerous goods, including shipping and receiving of such items.
-If the AMO is involved in the loading of dangerous goods on a U.S. air carrier's aircraft, the AMO's employees must be trained in accordance with the air carrier's hazardous materials training program. - 2.1.3 The AMO must provide any changes made that affect the SAS Vitals Information elements described in Section C, Appendix 2.
+All changes to procedures and activities described in the supplement will require a revision of the FAA Supplement to the MOE, which the AMO must submit to the AA for approval. - 2.1.2 If not previously submitted, a hazmat letter, as stated above in paragraph 1.5(c), must be submitted. - 2.1.3 The AMO must provide any changes made that affect the SAS Vitals Information elements described in Section C, Appendix 2.